 As uncertainty rises about whether those outside the property ladder will ever get to own their own home, this book gives power and opportunity back to generations who are becoming more aware of the need (and indeed pleasures!) of growing food, and yet find themselves in rented homes with concrete yards.
 As Kemp says, there is another further benefit to gardening in pots, "You can set up a garden with the security that, if you move, your garden can come with you, avoiding the fear that you'll lose all your hard work if you move at the wrong time of year."
 There's no excuse not to get started!

-Buy Permaculture in Pots for just £9.70 from PM's Green Shopping in Europe or from Chelsea Green Publishing in the USA.
-Also available - an eBook version for laptops and desktops iplus versions for Kindle, iTunes devices, Kobo.
-Don't miss our special offers - sign up for our free monthly newsletter HERE.
+Buy Permaculture in Pots for just £9.70 from our Green Shopping site in Europe or from Chelsea Green Publishing in the USA.
+Also available - an eBook.